 Portugal has little to no restrictions for foreigners to buy real estate.
-What’s so appealing about this option is that you will have the opportunity to invest in the ever-growing Portuguese real estate market.
-And then you can choose to rent the property, live in it yourself, and even sell it when you become a permanent residence or obtain citizenship.
+What is so appealing about this option is that you will have the opportunity to invest in the ever-growing Portuguese real estate market.
+Then you can choose to rent the property, live in it yourself, and even sell it when you become a permanent resident or obtain citizenship.

 For more info on real estate in Portugal, you can read our Buying Real Estate Guide In Portugal.

 350,000 Euro Investment In A Fund In Portugal: Big Risk, Big Reward